fastify/releasify/README.md

   * It updates the version of your `package.json` (version bump)
   * It publishes the module in the `npm` registry using your default settings
   * It commits & pushes the bumped version to your remote
-  * It creates a GitHub release with a CHANGELOG description also creating a tag with the same version as per your `package.json`
+  * It creates a GitHub release with a CHANGELOG description whilst also creating a tag with the same version as per your `package.json`

 A new version of your module is now published! 🎉